Training, Apprenticeships, Supported Internships & Employment for children and young people with SEND.

 Voluntary / Work Placements

-This site is aimed at 13 to 19 year olds (including those with Special Educational Needs) giving you a range of learning opportunities and accurate, up-to-date careers information to help you make well informed choices at 14 and / or 16 years of age.
-Please see the website link below.
+Start in Doncaster is aimed at 13 to 19 year olds (including those with Special Educational Needs) giving you a range of learning opportunities and accurate, up-to-date careers information to help you make well informed choices at 14 and / or 16 years of age.

-Mencap have produced some easy read guides covering the following topic areas:
+Mencap have produced some easy to read guides covering the following topic areas:

 - Finding a job or work experience

 - Going to a job interview

 - Starting work